percona/pmm/doc/source/deploy/server/virtual-appliance.rst

 The virtual appliance is ideal for running *PMM Server* on an enterprise virtualization platform of your choice.
-This page provides examples for running the appliance in VirtualBox.
+This page provides examples for running the appliance in VirtualBox and VMware Workstation Player.
 Similar procedure should work for other platforms, but additional steps may be required.